pacs-course/pacs-examples/Examples/src/StaticMembers/README.md

-#Example of usage of static members#
+# Example of use of static members #

 A class that stores a double, counts how many objects of that class have been created and is able to access the average of the value of